 NERSC is looking for multiple highly motivated postdoctoral fellows to fill an essential role within the NERSC Exascale Science Application Program (NESAP).
 Through NESAP, postdocs collaborate with scientific teams to enable the solution of deep, meaningful problems across all program areas funded by the Department of Energy Office of Science.
 These science teams face challenges in enabling simulation of complex physical systems, advanced data analytics, and machine learning at scale on energy-efficient supercomputers.

-The NESAP Postdoctoral Fellowship Program begins accepting applications Wednesday, October 31.
+The NESAP Postdoctoral Fellowship Program began accepting applications Wednesday, October 31, 2018.
 The search for postdocs will continue until all positions are filled.

-Submit your application to the NESAP Postdoctoral Fellowship Program today!
-Apply here.
+Submit your application to the NESAP Postdoctoral Fellowship Program today:

 To enable new discoveries through simulation, data analytics, and ML/DL, NERSC will begin deploying “Perlmutter,” a Cray supercomputer, in 2020.
 Perlmutter, a system optimized for science, is a heterogeneous system including AMD CPUs and NVIDIA GPUs.
 It also has a high-speed interconnect and an all-flash file system.